judka-uriel/uriel-book/uriel_en.md

   your G‑d — do not act as the pagans do.”
-- “You shall not eat any carcass; to the sojourner who is within your gates, give it, or sell it to a foreigner; for you are a holy people to the L‑rd, your G‑d — do not act as the pagans do”.
+- “You shall not eat any carcass; to the sojourner who is within your gates, give it, or sell it to a foreigner; for you are a holy people to the L‑rd, your G‑d — do not act as the pagans do.”

 To avoid being like pagans, one must become similar to G‑d, and one of the chief attributes of G‑d is mercy.
 Therefore this commandment teaches mercy above all,